Odd How People Shake

-Odd How People Shake is the first album by the mathcore band Fear Before the March of Flames.
+Odd How People Shake is the first studio album by the post-hardcore band Fear Before, released under their former name, Fear Before the March of Flames.
 It was released in 2003 via Rise Records.
 On a budget of $1,500, the album was recorded and co-produced with Kris Crummett at Interlace Studios in Hillsboro, Oregon, from April to May 2003, while the band members were still in high school.
+A music video was released for the song "The 20th Century Was Entirely Mine".

 It was re-released by Equal Vision Records in January 2004.

 Critical reception

 Drowned in Sound wrote that "this debut is far from the fully-realised final product, but as blueprints for future releases go, it's pretty special."

 Track listing

 All music written by Fear Before the March of Flames.
 Piano written by Adam Fisher and Kris Crummett.